Mildred Benson: Stratemeyer Syndicate

-Published book rights for the Nancy Drew series were owned by the Stratemeyer Syndicate and are currently owned by Simon & Schuster.
-As with all syndicate ghostwriters, Benson was paid a flat fee of $125 to $250 for each Stratemeyer-outlined text, the equivalent of three months' pay for a newspaper reporter at that time.
-At Edward Stratemeyer's death, under the terms of his will, all Syndicate ghostwriters, including Benson, were sent one-fifth of the equivalent of the royalties the Syndicate had received for each book series to which they had contributed.

-As with all Syndicate ghostwriters, under the terms of her contract, Benson signed away all rights to her texts and any claim to the Syndicate pen name, Carolyn Keene.
-She was, however, permitted to reveal that she wrote for the Syndicate.
-The Stratemeyers protected their Syndicate pen names to preserve series continuity as contributors to the series came and went.
-Simon & Schuster currently maintains the same system.
+Syndicate ghostwriters took the outlines supplied by Stratemeyer and wrote the novel based from an outline sent to them.
+After her initial meeting with Stratemeyer, Benson never saw him again; the work was done through correspondence.
+As with all Syndicate ghostwriters, under the terms of her contract, Benson was paid a flat fee of $125 to $250 for each Stratemeyer-outlined text, the equivalent of three months' pay for a newspaper reporter at that time.
+Ghostwriters signed away all rights to their texts and any claim to the Syndicate pseudonym used.
+Writers were, however, permitted to reveal that they wrote for the Syndicate.
+The Syndicate protected their pseudonyms to preserve series continuity as contributors to the series came and went.